-For the past two years, Rupert has undergone continuous intensive cancer treatment for Stage 4 High Risk Neuroblastoma.
-Throughout his treatment he has remained lively and full of fun.
+For three years, Rupert had continuous intensive cancer treatment for Stage 4 High Risk Neuroblastoma.
+Throughout his treatment he remained lively and full of fun.

 Sadly, Rupert’s cancer remains within his bones.
 Doctors have told us that Rupert does not meet the clinical criteria set for ‘high dose chemotherapy’ or the potentially lifesaving ‘immunotherapy’ as he falls into a tiny rare subgroup called Refractory Neuroblastoma.